How to Build a Hot Plate Reflow Oven

 I took the finished unit and put everything into a ‘chassis’ I had lying around.
 It looks like this.
 On the lower right is the solid state relay with heat sink.
 At about 400W this barely gets warm.

-On the lower left is the control system and then at the top middle is the hot plate and the thermoucouple (under the tweezers).
+On the lower left is the original control system and then at the top middle is the hot plate and the thermocouple (under the tweezers).

 For this next phase I need to find out how quickly the plate heats and cools, whether I can convince it to maintain a fixed temperature, and how to fundamentally generate the desired reflow heating profile.

-For my first test, I just turned on the two cartridges, waited until they hit about 400F and then turned them off.
+For my first test (with 2 200W cartridges), I just turned on the two cartridges, waited until they hit about 400F and then turned them off.
 I plotted temperature vs time with the thermocouple resting on the top.

 Before continuing, I coated the two heat cartridges with copper paste and then reinserted them into the plates.
 This should improve heat transfer and increase the heating rate.